YarnSpinnerTool/YSDocs/docs/yarn-spinner-for-other-engines/godot/components/dialogue-views/line-presenter.md

 ---
 description: >-
-  Learn about Line View, a Dialogue View that displays a single line of dialogue on a Canvas.
+  Learn about Line Presenter, a Dialogue Presenter that displays a single line of dialogue on a Canvas.
 ---

 # Line View

-Line View is a [Dialogue View](./) that displays a single line of dialogue with a set of components parented to a Godot Control.
+Line View is a [Dialogue Presenter](./) that displays a single line of dialogue with a set of components parented to a Godot Control.
 When the Dialogue Runner encounters a line in your Yarn Script, the Line View will display it, wait for the user to indicate they're done reading it, and then dismiss it.

 {% hint style="info" %}
 A Line Presenter only displays lines, and doesn't display options.
 You can use an additional Dialogue Presenter to handle these, like an [Options Presenter](options-list-view.md) or a custom [Dialogue Presenter[(custom-dialog-views.md)] of your own.